Candida Martinelli's Italophile Site

 hurt him deeply.

-Clement VII and Charles V then made a deal:
+Clement VII and Charles V's deal:

 family.
 Alessandro's nickname 'Il Moro' means 'the Moor', and was given to